The 13 Best Places to Celebrate St. Patrick’s Day in South Dakota!

 Head to the Knuckle Saloon in Sturgis on March 18 for a wild St. Patty’s Day party.
 The event will feature live music, delicious Irish food specials and of course, green beer!

-Learn the traditional Irish dance with the Sioux Falls Céilí Band at the Old Courthouse Museum.
-The dance is very similar to square dancing and is fun and easy for beginners to pick up on.
+Learn the traditional Irish dance with the Sioux Falls Ceilí Band at the McNally's Irish Pub.
+The dance is very similar to square dancing and is fun and easy for beginners to pick up.